 Data ingestion using Logstash

-Amazon Elasticsearch Service supports integration with Logstash, an open-source data processing tool that collects data from sources, transforms it, and then loads it to Elasticsearch.
-You can easily deploy Logstash on Amazon EC2, and set up your Amazon Elasticsearch domain as the backend store for all logs coming through your Logstash implementation.
+Amazon OpenSearch Service supports integration with Logstash, an open-source data processing tool that collects data from sources, transforms it, and then loads it to Elasticsearch or OpenSearch.
+You can easily deploy Logstash on Amazon EC2 and set up your Amazon OpenSearch Service domain as the backend store for all logs coming through your Logstash implementation.
 Logstash supports a library of pre-built filters to easily perform common transformations such as parsing unstructured log data into structured data through pattern-matching; renaming, removing, replacing, and modifying fields in your data records; and aggregating metrics.
 Learn more »

 Data ingestion using Amazon CloudWatch Logs